 Basic Use of the AA Route Planner

 Welcome to our website.
 This site has all the information about aa route planner you will need to find the best route to take to get to any destination in England, Ireland, or any of the other countries of the European Union.
 On our AA Route Planner page there is also a short video showing how to use the features to plan and print out your driving directions.
-You can find out more on Wikipedia and get the AA Route Planner here.
+You can find out more on AA Route Planner at Wikipedia, Youtube and AA.com.

 Please note that the Route Finder page has similar information to the Route Planner page, so be sure to check out both.
 The two different names are used just so that you can easily find our site when you do a search.

 Using The AA Route Planner

 When using the Route Planner, you simply enter the start and end points in the boxes in the upper left corner, and click on the “get route” button.
 A route is then highlighted on the map to the right.
 The map is interactive, and you can easily move it around and zoom in and out.
 You can also change it from a simple map to a satellite picture of the route with the roads overlaid on top of the picture.
 On the left, a detailed route appears with step by step instructions which you may print out to take with you.
 Just below the boxes you used to fill in your starting and destination points, you have other options, such as finding a route which avoids motorways.
 If you take just a little time to explore the site, you will see that there is a wealth of other information at your fingertips.